 Vietnam Coffee Trade

-Vietnamese coffee discounts narrowed this week due to high gasoline prices and shipping rates, as well as thin trade, while Indonesian coffee discounts increased as some exporters released remaining beans from the previous harvest, traders said on Thursday.
+Vietnamese coffee discounts narrowed this week due to high gasoline prices, shipping rates, and thin trade, while Indonesian coffee discounts increased as some exporters released remaining beans from the previous harvest, traders said on Thursday.

 Farmers in Vietnam’s Central Highlands, the country’s largest coffee-growing region, sold coffee for 40,600-41,800 dong ($1.78-$1.83), a slight increase from the previous week’s range of 40,500-42,000 dong.
 Traders in Vietnam offered 5% black and broken-grade 2 Robusta Coffee Beans at a $330-$340 per tonne discount to the July contract, compared to a $360 deal last week.

 “Discounts will remain stable at around $330-$350 per tonne due to high production costs, gasoline prices, and shipping rates,” a coffee belt trader predicted.
-“Farmers are selling for cash during the watering process, but not in large quantities right now because they expect higher prices.”textile mills limited.
+“Farmers are selling for cash during the watering process, but not in large quantities right now because they expect higher prices.”